nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 - (I need to watch more YouTube tutorials about doing evals in the OpenAI Platform, and get more into this later)

+- n8n have a native evaluations\evals feature, inside the editor

 ### General Information - OpenAI Cookbook

 - (Includes instructions for specific use cases.
 Complete this later)